 Our pop up exhibition called ‘Turning the Tide’, is all about plastics and is running until 31st October.
 Discover the history of plastic and the problem with single-use plastics.
 Learn how you can help in the fight to reduce microplastics in our oceans.

 We are re-starting our West Bay guided walks!
 Every Thursday at 10.30am starting from the Discovery Centre.
 We will have a selection of different walks available starting with:

 - Sunday 26th Sept Hidden History (1.5 miles 1.5 hours Grade : Easy) Discover West Bays hidden history with us.
 (Due to popularity of this walk we have added this Sunday date.)

 - Thursday 30th Sept West Cliff and Eype (2.5 miles, 2 hours, Grade: Medium – good terrain but some steep gradients) – Discover the fascinating landscape between West Bay and Eype.

 If you would like to come on one of the guided walks please pre-book by clicking the button below and completing the booking form.
 Walks are £5 per person payable on the day.

 NB Due to current circumstances, all events may be subject to last minute changes and cancellations.
-If you wish to cancel please email us.
+Should you wish to cancel please email us.

 You can also come along to the Discovery Centre any time we are open and pick up our walk trail sheets – we have one for both the West Cliff and Railway walk.
 Or alternatively you can the walks from our website see below.